Rohise/hello_world/README.md

 For folks who just hop around repos, sorry for dissapointing you all.

-Soditall, gonna actually add a hello world "program".
+Soditall, gonna actually add a hello world "program" that includes what I can remember from friends teaching me.
 Warning: I like my synthetics to be foul-mouthed.